Erin Grau

 Erin was one of five women who successfully changed the paid parental leave policy at The New York Times.
 As their VP of Transformation and a leader of The Times' Women's Network, she partnered with fellow colleagues and spent eight months developing a proposal that they presented directly to the CEO.
 They used competitive policy data, employee surveys, personal anecdotes, projected costs and an estimated return on investment to build their case.
 And it worked.
 The leadership team approved the proposal right then and there, providing 16-weeks paid leave for birth mothers and 10-weeks paid leave for partners and adoptive parents, effective immediately on the first day of hire.

 Today, Erin works as the VP of People, Process and Culture at startup Away.
 And she's continuing to blaze trails in the way that companies support employees through the difficult journey of medical diagnosis and treatment.
-Erin was diagnosed with Stage 2 breast cancer in late 2018, and has been open with her decision to continue working through treatment
+Erin was diagnosed with Stage 2 breast cancer in late 2018, and has been open with her decision to continue working through treatment.

 We're honored to feature this amazing woman's story, and hope to empower and inspire more women to advocate for paid parental leave policies with their employers.
 Read more to learn how Erin and her colleagues developed their proposal, pitched their CEO and created meaningful policy change for all.
 And join us in sending Erin our best wishes through her cancer treatment.